Home Insurance Without Inspection — Compare No-Inspection Coverage Options (2026)

 Where Is No-Inspection Home Insurance Most Available?

-The availability and ease of getting home insurance without an inspection varies significantly by state and even by zip code.
-In general, insurers are more comfortable skipping physical inspections in markets where property data is abundant, weather risk is moderate, and the housing stock is newer.
-Here's a detailed breakdown by region and property type:
+The availability of home insurance without an inspection varies significantly by state and zip code.
+In general, insurers are more comfortable skipping inspections in markets where property data is abundant, weather risk is moderate, and the housing stock is newer.

 Florida, coastal Louisiana, and hurricane-exposed areas of the Southeast are markets where inspection requirements are stricter.
 The same applies to wildfire-prone areas of California, Colorado, and the Pacific Northwest.
-Insurers need more certainty about property condition in these areas before accepting risk.
+Even so, newer homes in lower-risk zip codes within these states may still qualify.

 By Property Type